FormBuilderInterface.php

 * two are self::doValidateForm() (invoked via self::validateForm() and used

-* the following functions get called for each element:
+* function's life cycle, the following functions get called for each element:

 * - $element['#value_callback']: A callable that implements how user input is